lnis-uofu/OpenFPGA/docs/source/tutorials/arch_modeling/spypads_tutorial.rst

    - Modify an existing architecture to incorporate Spypads
    - Verify correctness through GTKWave

-Through this tutorial, we will show how to create Spypads in OpenFPGA.
+Through this tutorial, we will show how to create spypads in OpenFPGA.

 Spypads are physical output pins on a FPGA chip through which you can read out internal signals when doing silicon-level debugging.
 The XML syntax for spypads and other global signals can be found on our :ref:`circuit_library` documentation page.